amolpshinde07/StockInfoApp/README.md

 ###Build [JAR]
 ```
-1) Navigate to build folder
+1) Clone/download this project and navigate to build folder
 2) Make sure that stocks.txt is available under build folder itself i.e. parallel to StockInfoApp-1.0.0.jar
 3) Rename StockInfoApp-1.0.0.a with StockInfoApp-1.0.0.jar [Renamed due to security Issue while sending mail]
 3) Run StockInfoApp-1.0.0.jar by double clicking / using command line